Cosmological constraints on exotic injection of electromagnetic energy: Applications and forecasts

 and the energy injection rate for low mass PBH is given in full generality by

-If $M\gtrsim 10^{15}\,$g, the PBH lifetime is longer than the age of the universe and its mass and lifetime are roughly constant: for instance a PBH of initial mass $10^{15}$ g would weight $9.6\times10^{14}$ g today.
-Since we do not aim anyway at better than ${\cal O}$(10$\%)$ level accuracy, in this range we assume both $M$ and the lifetime $\Gamma^{-1}$ as constant, which leads to a simple exponential law, similar to the case of decaying particles with lifetime given by eq.~\ref{eq:Gamma}.
-On the other hand, in this range we do take into account the ionization and heat efficiency via a reasonable proxy of the spectrum of particles emitted.
-The spectra of particles emitted per unit time with energy between $E$ and $E+dE$ are given by:
+where $dM/dt\big|_{\rm e.m.} = f_{\rm e.m.}dM/dt$ with $f_{\rm e.m.}$ the e.m. branching ratio of an evaporating PBH, which depends on its mass.
+If $M\gtrsim 10^{15}\,$g, the PBH lifetime is longer than the age of the universe, and its mass and lifetime are roughly time-independent parameters: for instance, a PBH of initial mass $10^{15}$ g would weight $9.6\times10^{14}$ g today.
+Since we do not aim anyway at better than ${\cal O}$(10$\%)$ level accuracy, in this mass range we assume that both $M$ and the lifetime $\Gamma^{-1}$ are time independent, which leads to a simple exponential decay law, similar to the case of decaying particles with lifetime given by Eq.~(\ref{eq:Gamma}).
+On the other hand, in this range, we do calculate the ionization and heating efficiency on the basis of a reasonable approximation for the spectrum of emitted particles.
+The spectra of particles emitted by the BH per unit of time with energy between $E$ and $E+dE$ are given by:

-where $s$ is the spin of the particle and $\Gamma_s$, the dimensionless absorption coefficient, can be written in the high-energy limit $E> T_{\rm BH}$ as \cite{Page:1976df}:
+where $s$ is the spin of the particle, and the dimensionless absorption coefficient $\Gamma_s$ can be written in the high-energy limit $E\gg T_{\rm BH}$ as \cite{Page:1976df}: